-Toothache is pain in or around a tooth.
+A toothache is pain in or around a tooth.

 Pain - tooth or teeth

-To prevent tooth decay, use good oral hygiene.
-A low sugar diet is recommended along with regular flossing, brushing with fluoride toothpaste, and regular professional cleaning.
+Use good oral hygiene to prevent tooth decay.
+A low-sugar diet is recommended along with regular flossing, brushing with fluoride toothpaste, and regular professional cleaning.
 Sealants and fluoride applications by the dentist are important for preventing tooth decay.

 Seek medical care if:

-The dentist will ask questions about your medical history and symptoms, including:
+Your dentist will ask questions about your medical history and symptoms, including:

 Treatment may involve fillings, tooth removal, or a root canal, if the problem is severe.
-If there is a fever or swelling of the jaw, an antibiotic will usually be prescribed.
+You may need to take an antibiotic for an infection.

 Benko K. Emergency dental procedures.
 In: Roberts JR, ed.
 Roberts and Hedges' Clinical Procedures in Emergency Medicine.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 64.